valeriepatu9/ece-devops-2020-fall/PROJECT.md

 4. Make docker orchestration using Docker Compose

+  - create a `docker-compose.yml` file with necessary configuration

 5. Make docker orchestration using Kubernetes

+  - install a Kubernetes cluster (using Minikube)
+  - create a Kubernetes Manifest yaml file that configures deployment, services, replicas etc.
+  - configure a persistent storage with Volumes

 6. ...

+7. Describe your project in the README.md

 ## How can you get bonuses?